By Sarah Miller 2/5/2018

 Whether we realize it or not, we are processing brand identity all the time.
 From logos to catch phrases, certain companies tend to stick out in our mind.
 Even their logo colors are chosen with care to hopefully give us a subliminal feeling about the brand or help us identify what those brands do for us.

+Brand recognition is all about being at the top of someone's mind when they make a purchase.
 The good news is you don't have to spend a ton of money or be a big company to start getting your brand recognized.

 Three easy ways to get better brand recognition: Be Consistent, predictable and keep it simple!

 The easiest way to get people to recognize your brand is for all of your company's communications to be consistent.
 The same colors, logo, font, tag line etc. should be used by everyone that sends communications from your company.
 Your sales staff, your customer support staff and even your top level executives should all have a similar signature in their email and in written communications.
 Email subject lines should also be consistent and enable the recipient to easily identify your company as the sender.
 People are much more likely to open an email where they can quickly and easily recognize the sender.
 Other forms of communication that should also have the same look and feel are your website, social media and even your invoices.

 A similar concept applies to this second important step in getting people to recognize your brand.
 When people see an email or a social post from your company, they are starting to see the "trade marks" of your brand so to speak - consistent colors, tone and style - but now we need to create anticipation.
 This is a great marketing tool because when a person comes to expect something they find valuable or enjoyable, they start to look forward to it.
 This could be in the form of excellent product support materials, innovative ways to use your products or amusing quotes you post in social media.
 Whatever it is, being predictable about when you provide this information will lead to anticipation.
 This in turn will help bring you to the top of their mind when they are looking to make a purchase.